 Any other excess liability deemed mutually necessary by the Parties over the above coverage.

 The policy shall name CLIENT as an additional insured and shall provide that coverage may not be canceled, lapsed, or materially changed in any way without the insurer giving at lease 30 days prior written notice to CLIENT.
-A copy of BCCKOP'S certificate of insurance is attached hereto and included in this Agreement as Schedule "D".
+A copy of BCCKOP's certificate of insurance is attached hereto and included in this Agreement as Schedule "D".

 Limits of liability shall be in amounts reasonably necessary to protect CLIENT and BCCKOP against such claims.
-The appropriate level of insurance coverage shall be determined by mutual agreement of CLIENT and BCCKOP.
+The appropriate level of insurance coverage shall be determined by the CLIENT.
 Insurance may be provided in a policy or policies, primary and excess, or catastrophe form which may include the coverage, or layer thereof, of the insurance required by CLIENT.
-All insurance secured by BCCKOP pursuant to the agreed upon requirements under the provision of this section shall be in policies subject to CLIENT'S approval as to form, content, limits of liability, cost and issuing company.
+All insurance secured by BCCKOP pursuant to the agreed upon requirements under the provision of this section shall be in policies subject to CLIENT's approval as to form, content, limits of liability, cost and issuing company.

-In addition, CLIENT shall provide and maintain, at CLIENT'S expense, insurance coverage deemed necessary to provide CLIENT and BCCKOP with reasonable and adequate protection for operation of the Facility and for BCCKOP'S performance as contemplated under this Agreement, including pollution legal liability insurance.
-A copy of CLIENT'S certificate of insurance is attached hereto and included in this Agreement as Schedule "E".
+In addition, CLIENT shall provide and maintain, at CLIENT's expense, insurance coverage deemed necessary to provide CLIENT and BCCKOP with reasonable and adequate protection for operation of the Facility and for BCCKOP's performance as contemplated under this Agreement, including pollution legal liability insurance.
+A copy of CLIENT's certificate of insurance is attached hereto and included in this Agreement as Schedule "E".

 If the above-mentioned insurance coverages contain deductibles or self-insured retentions, such deductibles or self-insured retentions shall be for the account of CLIENT.